 Emotional intelligence and it’s Components

-Emotional intelligence, a common term which people confuse with Emotional quotient.
+Emotional intelligence, a common term that people confuse with an Emotional quotient.
 A person with higher emotional intelligence is more likely to be successful than one who has a higher 'Intelligence Quotient’, IQ.
 An emotion is a unique feature that differentiates us from animals and angels.

 There are 5 major components of Emotional intelligence.